tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - Databases can only be encrypted if an encrypted snapshot is created from an unencrypted EBS volume.
 Once you create a database, you can't change the encryption, you have to create a snaphot, then create another snapshot from it that's encrpted, and then you can launch an encrypted version of the database.

--  Amazon Aurora is an AWS database offering in the RDS family

 - An Amazon RDS Proxy increases scalability, fault-tolerance and security for an RDS database.
 It sits in front of an RDS database like Amazon Aurora and creates a pool of connections for clients including Lamda functions

 RDS works in many cases but there are some exceptions.
 For example: